iphone boy mirror selfie aesthetic

 It’s a classic for a reason.

-Finally, if you’re going for that iphone boy mirror selfie aesthetic, keep it clean and minimal.
-A subtle filter and a bit of cropping can do wonders.
+Finally, if you’re going for that iPhone boy mirror selfie aesthetic, keep it clean and minimal.
+A subtle filter and some smart cropping’ll work wonders.

 Pro tip: Always save your edits as a new file.
 This way, you can always go back to the original if you need to.